-Cyber attacks against the education sector have significantly increased over the last 18 months.
+Cyber attacks against the education sector remain a major problem.
 We've seen attacks on colleges, universities, primary schools and secondary schools nationwide, and here in the East Midlands.

 These attacks have impacted schools in various ways, with some schools facing tougher repercussions than others, from having to delay the start of term, to huge data breaches.

 Typically, the type of cyber attack that schools are facing is ransomware - malicious software designed to block access to computer systems and encrypt your data until a ransom is paid.